 Quality of Soil Counts

 A good garden starts before you ever touch a seed.
 Look at the area and determine if you have good soil to start with.
-Some parts of the country this will be an automatic yes.
+In some parts of the country, this will be an automatic yes.
 When I was growing up in Illinois we just tilled under an area and started throwing seeds in.
 Here in Oklahoma, we have to do raised bed gardens, because the soil here is hard clay or silty sand.

 To make our soil for raised beds we take grass clippings and leaves that we mow up and combine them in a bed.
 We add wet garbage and cover it with a layer of our bunnies poop and dirt.
 By the next spring, it’s beautiful dirt.
 A faster route is just to go buy soil.
 It’s not super expensive.
 Maybe you can build your dirt supply from that in future years.

 Create a Garden Plan

 I try to pick veggies that I know the kids will love, and some that they can pick themselves.
 The goal of this is to help them enjoy vegetables and to help them enjoy the process of growing them.
 Keaton asks for beets and sugar snap peas every year because he loves eating them.
 He helps himself to sugar snap peas while outside playing the whole time they are in season.
 That’s fresh raw veggies that I don’t have to talk him into eating.

 Here are the ones we usually choose: tomatoes, peppers, basil, sugar snap peas, lettuce, spinach (for smoothies), cilantro, beets, carrots.
 I found this garden pesto recipe that’s beautiful and delicious.
 GARDEN PESTO

 Leave “White Space”